 There is a consent form for surgical procedures you perform in the office.
 A surgical form the patient signed receives full credit.
-Any and all invasive procedures require a consent form.
+All invasive procedures require a consent form.
 Practices who perform no invasive surgical procedures receive N/A (not applicable).
 Practices with a generic medical treatment consent form only receive no credit.